-AP - ENGLISH LANGUAGE AND COMPOSITION 10 Credits (#04013)
+AP - ENGLISH LANGUAGE AND COMPOSITION 📟 10 Credits (#04013)

 The purpose of this course is to help students become both skilled readers and confident writers.
 The course is organized around five units: an introductory unit, three thematic units, and a final course unit following the administration of the AP exam in May.
 While certain units have a thematic focus and contain seminal works of American Literature, the ultimate purpose behind each unit is to develop students' understanding of analytical strategies.
 Students are exposed to a variety of texts, including speeches, essays, articles, editorials, political or commentary-based cartoons, advertisements (both written and visual), passages from memoirs, plus selected poems and short fiction designed to mirror the rhetorical devices found throughout the readings of the course.
 By allowing students to read prose written in a variety of rhetorical contexts, they will be able to understand and employ the skills necessary to become writers who can compose for a variety of purposes (The College Board, AP English Language and Composition Course Description, 2010).
 Student writing features a series of steps, including initial drafts, self-edits, peer and teacher conferences, and final drafts.
 They will also study how authors take into account aspects such as audience and context.
-Students will learn how to arrange ideas, structure their arguments, select appropriate rhetorical devices.
-(Prerequisite: Teacher Recommendation or Department Coordinator-approved override)
+Students will learn how to arrange ideas, structure their arguments, select appropriate rhetorical devices, and master the language that will allow them to become more effective writers.